wendyverdonk93/docs/content/account/partner-account-control/creating-affiliate-accounts.md

     - /tools/partner-account-control/sign-up-new-affiliates
     - /tools/partner-account-control/merchant-agreement
 ---
-## Creating affiliate accounts

 To create accounts for affiliates, follow these steps:

 1. Sign in to your partner account.
-2. To go to the affiiate dashboard, click **Affiliates**.
+2. Go to the affiliate dashboard, click **Affiliates**.
-3. In the affiliate dashboard in the top-right corner, copy the partner link and send it to your affiliates.
+3. In the affiliate dashboard in the top-right corner, copy the **Partnerlink** and send it to your affiliates.

 ## Onboarding and go live
 All affiliates must be [onboarded](/getting-started/go-live/) and sign an agreement with MultiSafepay, containing general terms and conditions.